Questioning the Survey Responses of Large Language Models: Systematic biases in models' survey responses

 For a broader picture, we illustrate models' response entropy across all survey questions in Figure~\ref{fig:unadjusted}.
 The blue dots represent models' responses to individual questions, and the green dots represent the entropy of the responses of the U.S. census.
 We order models by size.
 We observe that the entropy of responses of the U.S. census greatly varies across questions.
 In contrast, for any given model, the entropy of its responses varies substantially less so.

 Overall, we find that models' response distributions seem to be widely independent of the survey question asked, and variations across models are much larger than variations across questions.
-This lead us to suspect that variations across models might arise mostly due to systematic biases.
+This lead us to suspect that observed differences across models might arise mostly due to systematic biases.~\looseness=-1